-When you’re looking to license in an IP, the first thing you must do is verify the IP owners do in fact own the IP.
+When you’re looking to license in an IP, the first thing you must do is verify the IP owners do own the IP.
 Do your homework.
 If it’s a patent, do a patent search to confirm its ownership, that all the maintenance fees are current, and there are no infringement actions.
-Before licensing a brand, make sure the trademark is registered for the products or services you’re seeking to license, and the IP owner isn’t in a dispute with a licensee or someone else.
+Before licensing a brand, make sure the trademark is registered for the products or services you’re seeking to license, and the IP owner isn’t in dispute with a licensee or someone else.

 The second is to understand exactly what rights are included in the license.
 If it’s a patent, what is the technology, and does it need know-how?
 For example, a new patent product requires the manufacturing know-how to produce it.
 If this know-how isn’t part of the rights, you’ll be unable to make and sell it if it’s a movie or a TV show, what rights are included, such as the use of character or celebrity images.
 If you don’t find out exactly what components or pieces of the IP are involved, you can wind up missing the most critical parts for commercial success.